top of page

 I went to therapy.

-Administration and teachers helped me build the award-winning journalism program I dreamed of.
+For almost a decade, administration and teachers helped me build the award-winning journalism program I dreamed of.
 More importantly, incredible student journalists and their parents supported me in ways many advisers dream of.
+I always wanted to be the teacher I needed when I was in high school.
+I tried to represent certain groups of students and showed them someone who looked like them at the front of the classroom.

 And it failed.
 Twice.